TheRealZimZam/CaliberSource/README.md

 Currently very WIP - use at your own discretion!

-Latest build 7/20/2023 - Demo Alpha/Deathmatch Alpha
+Latest build 4/3/2024 - Alpha Demo Build

 Variably compatible with all existing source maps, including Half-Life:Source and PlatinumSrc(hl2beta)